 - How will information from the monitoring device be sent to the clinician?

-One option is to research remote patient monitoring vendors like Tenovi that provide an array of RPM devices, aggregate health data and billing and ship FDA-cleared devices directly to your patients.
-On top of this, Tenovi can guide patients through device setup and education, troubleshoot any difficulties, and answer any ongoing questions through HIPAA-compliant technical support.
+You have many choices for remote patient monitoring vendors.
+Tenovi offers 40+ RPM devices, aggregates health data and billing and ships FDA-cleared devices directly to your patients.
+On top of this, Tenovi can guide patients through device setup and education, troubleshoot any difficulties, and answer patient and provider questions through HIPAA-compliant technical support.

 After patients receive and set up their RPM device, they are responsible for using it at least 16 days a month.
 This means that patient data will be frequently added to the remote patient monitoring platform.
 While remote patient monitoring may initially appear to be a lot of work, the physician or qualified healthcare professional does not necessarily have to be the one person to manage the entire workflow.
 With this in mind, clinicians must determine who will manage which stage in the remote patient monitoring workflow.
 These are helpful questions to ask: